-- 55.1 Hooking Hooking is the act of using the stick in a manner that enables a player to restrain an opponent. - When a player is checking another in such a way that there is only stick-to-stick contact, such action is not to be penalized as hooking. - Minor Penalty A minor penalty shall be imposed on a player who impedes the progress of an opponent by "hooking" with his stick.
-A minor penalty for hooking shall be assessed to any player or goalkeeper who uses the shaft of the stick above the upper hand to hold or hook an opponent.
+55.1 Hooking - Hooking is the act of using the stick in a manner that enables a player to restrain an opponent.

+When a player is checking another in such a way that there is only stick-to-stick contact, such action is not to be penalized as hooking.

-- 55.3 Major Penalty A major penalty shall be imposed on any player who injures an opponent by "hooking" (see 55.4). - 55.4 Game Misconduct When a major penalty has been assessed for hooking as a result of an injury to an opponent, a game misconduct penalty must also be assessed. - 55.5 Penalty Shot refer to Rule 57.3 Tripping. - 55.6 Awarded Goal refer to Rule 57.4 Tripping.
+- 55.2 Minor Penalty A minor penalty shall be imposed on a player who impedes the progress of an opponent by "hooking" with his stick.
+A minor penalty for hooking shall be assessed to any player who uses the shaft of the stick above the upper hand to hold or hook an opponent. - 55.3 Major Penalty A major penalty shall be imposed on any player who injures an opponent by "hooking" (see 55.4). - 55.4 Game Misconduct When a major penalty has been assessed for hooking as a result of an injury to an opponent, a game misconduct penalty must also be assessed. - 55.5 Penalty Shot refer to Rule 57.3 Tripping. - 55.6 Awarded Goal refer to Rule 25 Awarded Goals. - 55.7 Fines and Suspensions If deemed appropriate, supplementary discipline can be applied by the DOPS at his discretion (refer to Rule 28).